 When Are You Entitled to Receive Miranda Warnings?

 Miranda warnings play an extremely important role in protecting those who are suspected of committing a crime from having their words used against them if they are later tried in court.
-If you believe that your rights may have been violated prior to or during an interrogation, it is critical to speak with an experienced criminal defense attorney who can explain your legal rights.
+If you believe that your rights may have been violated prior to or during an interrogation, it is critical to speak with an experienced Philadelphia criminal defense lawyer who can explain your legal rights.

 What are Miranda Warnings?